The 46 Non-Writing Hats Skilled Non-Fiction Ghostwriters Wear

 - Amateur designer.

-- Data wranger (to create figure prototypes for proper designer to tweak.)
+- Data wrangler (to create figure prototypes for proper designer to tweak.)

 - Video creator, because sometimes a proper Zoom meeting isn't necessary.
 (Tella rocks here.)